Let’s understand the Google logic behind ranking website on a search result with the help of this article i.e. Google Algorithms.

 - This update brings Google’s machine learning into the plate while showing the result on Search Engine Result Page (SERP).

 - The basic idea behind this update is to make the search results more focused on what the user wants.
-The same it achieves by decoding users’ intent, data input, location etc. in order to provide the best-matched result.
+The same it achieves by decoding users’ intent, data input, location, etc. to provide the best-matched result.

 - Let’s take an example to better understand this update.
-For example, user search for Cricket Word Cup now Google applies its Rank brain algorithm in order to recognize users’ intent whether the user is looking for cricket world that will be played in 2019 or seeking information related to 2015 world cup.
+For example, user search for Cricket Word Cup now Google applies its Rank brain algorithm to recognize users’ intent whether the user is looking for cricket world that will be played in 2019 or seeking information related to 2015 world cup.
 Here, if Google runs on a simple algorithm.
-It will show the results based on the website content where the words have higher frequency, the total number of hits are found and displayed in the result But with this update, Google will be decoding user’s intent by taking into consideration its location, the way the query in entered, possible intent, and other factors before showing the most accurate result.
+It will show the results based on the website content where the words have a higher frequency, the total number of hits are found and displayed in the result But with this update, Google will decode the user’s intent by taking into consideration its location, the way the query is entered, intent, and other factors before showing the most accurate result.

 Initial Release Date: September 1st 2016